Are socially-aware trajectory prediction models really socially-aware?: Method

 \subsection{Socially-attended attack (S-ATTack)}

 We propose three optimization problems based on different attention mechanisms for socially-attended attack to find suitable perturbations for a collision.
-To solve them, we use the gradient descent algorithm to optimize for $R$ for a given input sequence $X$.
-The attack stops if a collision occurs.
-Furthermore, in each iteration, $R$ is projected onto the $\ell_{\infty}$ ball with a small radius $\epsilon$ around the observation $X$, similar to the Projected Gradient Descent (PGD) \cite{madry2017pgd}.
+The optimization problems are explained in sections \ref{sec:naive}, \ref{sec:hard} and \ref{sec:soft} and are solved using an iterative algorithm based on projected gradient descent elaborated in \cref{sec:pgd}.

+Before introducing the three optimizations, we will explain the distance matrix which is used in all three optimizations.
 Given the perturbation $R$, and a model $f$, we define the distance matrix $D(R) \in\mathbb{R}^{{(n-1)} \times T_{pred}}$ as a function of the input perturbation $R$.
 It includes the pairwise distance of all neighboring agents from the candidate agent in all prediction timesteps.
 Let $d_{j,t}$ denote the element at $j$-th row and $t$-th column of $D(R)$, i.e., the distance of the agent $j$ from the candidate agent at timestep $t$ of the prediction timesteps:

 Hence, for a particular $R$, the distance matrix $D(R)$ can be leveraged to indicate whether a collision has occurred.
 We now explain three methods to find such a perturbation by optimizing different cost functions depending on $D(R)$.